FaiazS/Adaptor-Design-Pattern/README.md

 ## 🚀 How It Works

-     - `PhonePe` accepts any class that implements `BankAPIAdaptor`.
+   -PhonePe' accepts any class that implements `BankAPIAdaptor`.

-     - Bank-specific adapters implement the common interface and internally delegate to their respective third-party APIs.
+   -Bank-specific adapters implement the common interface and internally delegate to their respective third-party APIs.

-     - This allows `PhonePe` to support multiple banks **without knowing their implementation details**.
+   -This allows `PhonePe` to support multiple banks **without knowing their implementation details**.

 ## 🔧 How to Run